Thursday, July 31, 2008

 The one hope for dramatic conflict comes from the drifter's twin brother (also played by Paul Dano), who's a preacher and faith healer.
 Plainview sets up drilling operations near the town, and the preacher is a nagging, scolding thorn in his side.
 The preacher takes every misfortune that befalls Plainview--the death of a worker, an underground oil fire, Plainview's adopted son H. W. becoming deaf--and uses it as an opportunity to harass Plainview into donating money to his church.
 Their mutual animosity leads to the film's funniest scene.
 A local farmer forces Plainview into joining the church in exchange for the use of a key piece of land, and Plainview has to repent his sins before the congregation.
 Because of H. W.'s condition, Plainview has sent him away to a boarding school for deaf children.
 The preacher exploits Plainview's guilt to the fullest.
 He exhorts Plainview to repent "abandoning" H.W., and Plainview forcefully does so.
 The irony and drama in the scene comes entirely from Day-Lewis's performance; he easily puts across that Plainview isn't repenting anything, and the vehemence with which he expresses "repentance" comes entirely from his anger over having to humiliate himself in front of the town.
 Day-Lewis's Plainview may be yelling "I have abandoned my boy!" at the top of his lungs, but one can tell that he's brimming with the desire to tear this upstart preacher apart limb by limb.
 But any hope of a grand conflict between the preacher and Plainview comes to nothing.
 This minister is a twerpy charlatan.
 Paul Dano, despite his character's bellowing and gesticulating, made more of an impression playing the introverted, willfully mute son in Little Miss Sunshine.

 Anderson's previous films, such as Boogie Nights and Magnolia, demonstrated that he likes and knows how to work with large casts.
 Why would he let this film seem so empty of characters and give Day-Lewis no one to play against?
 One answer is that he expected Day-Lewis to give a capital-G great performance as Plainview, and he didn't want anything getting in the way.
 Nothing should distract audiences from the genius of Day-Lewis's interpretation.
 If this was the strategy, it backfires for two reasons.
 The first is that a great performance needs strong performances around it to create contrast and give it definition.
 Vivien Leigh's Scarlett O'Hara would be nothing without Clark Gable's Rhett Butler; Marlon Brando would have been nowhere without Leigh in A Streetcar Named Desire; and Jack Nicholson was tremendously benefitted by the distinctive supporting cast of One Flew Over the Cuckoo's Nest.
 The second reason is that Daniel Day-Lewis is probably the last major actor I would describe as an audience-pleaser.
 He inhabits his characters brilliantly, but he's so earnest about it that he's probably the most humorless name actor in the history of film.
 Day-Lewis can be great when he's able to fit his work into a director's conception, but he doesn't have enough to give as a performer when the director tries to shape things around him.
 Nothing makes a movie more turgid than when a director tries to convey awe for an actor to an audience.
-One might say Day-Lewis does to Paul Thomas Anderson what Meryl Streep did to Alan J. Pakula and Sydney Pollack back in the Eighties.
+One might say Day-Lewis does to Paul Thomas Anderson what Meryl Streep did to Alan J. Pakula, Mike Nichols, and Sydney Pollack back in the 1980s.

 There Will Be Blood is a film to admire at times.
 Unfortunately, admiring is all one can do.
 I can appreciate the distinctive details of Day-Lewis's performance, such as the bold John Huston voice he gives the character, or the almost obsessive determination in his movements.
 And I can appreciate Paul Thomas Anderson's fancy blocking and show-off camera moves.
 (His chops in these areas are conspicuous enough to almost conceal how much he lets the character scenes go to hell.)
 I just wish they'd given me a story to enjoy.
 After I get that I'll be delighted to study how brilliantly they pulled it off.
 In short, I wish Anderson and Day-Lewis had dramatized There Will Be Blood, instead of illustrating it.
 And that Anderson had maintained enough perspective about Day-Lewis to know when the illustrations were coming up short.